BhatiaUday/cp-sem1/README.md

-# List
+# List of Programs done till now

 ## Index

 ### 22 Aug 2023

-1. Write a Python Program to print "I am learning Python)
+1. Write a Python Program to print "I am learning Python"
 2. Write a Python Program to add 2 numbers
 3. Write a Python Program to swap the values in 2 variables
 4. Write a Python Program to print the Fibonacci series